xebialabs/blueprint-cli/.github/pull_request_template.md

  - [ ] Code is reviewed and tested by someone else in the team

 **Testing**
+- [ ] Works on Linux, Windows and Mac
 - [ ] Functionality is manually tested with dockerised instances of our products
 - [ ] Automated unit tests added and are green
 - [ ] Automated integration tests added where needed and are green